digital-raven/daybook/docs/man/daybook-report.1.rst

 SYNOPSIS
 ========

-**daybook** [global-opts] **report** [options]
+**daybook** [global-opts] **report** *reporter* [options]

 DESCRIPTION
 ===========
-Daybook provides a framework for generating your own financial reports based on your transactions and budgets.
+Daybook provides a framework for generating one's own financial reports based on transactions and budgets.
 The report subcommand takes care of loading the transactions and calling the function.

-Daybook also supplies preset reports.
+The *reporter* module may be a compatible module found in the locations specified by the ``DAYBOOK_REPORTERS`` enviornment variable, or it can be the file path to a custom one.

 OPTIONS
 =======